PayString/rfcs/src/spec/payid-easy-checkout.md

 variable be replaced with a non-empty value.

 The result of expanding the PayID Easy Checkout URI Template is a PayID Easy Checkout URL.
-This URL SHOULD represent a resource that the customer can use to complete a payment.
-As previously stated, the ways in which the customer and merchant use that resource is outside the scope of this protocol.
+This URL SHOULD represent a resource that the payer can use to complete a payment.
+As previously stated, the ways in which the payer and merchant use that resource is outside the scope of this protocol.
 The PayID Easy Checkout URL SHOULD be parsed to retrieve the values set by the recipient client.
 It is RECOMMENDED that wallet UIs use these values to pre-populate a payment transaction.